Frank R. Baumgartner is the Richard J. Richardson Distinguished

-In 2014 the University of Chicago Press will publish The Politics of Information (Frank R. Baumgartner and Bryan D. Jones), reflecting years of work on the policy agendas project.
+In 2015 the University of Chicago Press will publish The Politics of Information (Frank R. Baumgartner and Bryan D. Jones), reflecting years of work on the policy agendas project.
 The book focuses on the inherent tension between the overwhelming complexity of the issues confronting government and the need for order, clarity, and clear lines of hierarchical control.
 Search, information, and monitoring systems that are well adopted for dealing with complexity involve redundancy, overlap, and networks of actors whose actions may be only partially coupled to others within the system; this is well reflected in the shared but conflicting institutions designed into the US government through the separation of powers and federalism.
 However, institutional designs for clear and efficient delivery of known and well-understood policy solutions should be more efficient.
 The book demonstrates this dynamic and provides a new understanding of the growth and development of the US government with a focus on the post-1947 period.
 It takes some of the ideas of complexity and bounded rationality first developed in The Politics of Attention and explores their implications in new ways.

 His current research projects include several items, one of which is the continued extension of the Policy

 Agendas Project.
 Comparative policy